b-faze/faze/README.md

 ## Gallery

-See a example gallery online at https://b-faze.github.io/faze/ Everything in the gallery is produced from this repository in Faze.Examples.Gallery.CLI, try it for yourself!
+See an example gallery online at https://b-faze.github.io/faze/

+Everything in the gallery is produced from this repository in Faze.Examples.Gallery.CLI, try it for yourself!
 The Gallery CLI splits the visualisation pipelines in half allowing data to be pre-computing (`generate-data`) to help speed up rendering (`generate-images`)

 ```
  Usages: